Freetown International Airport: History

-Facilities

-The terminal building of the airport is composed of three distinct zones: a General Waiting Hall, a Departures Wing, and an Arrivals Wing.
-The General Waiting Hall provides ticketing desks for local transportation (coach, ferry, fast boat and taxi), postal services, a travel agency office, and a restaurant.
-The Departures Wing contains duty-free shops, restaurants and lounges for business class passengers and VIPs.
-The Arrivals wing has a customs hall with a money exchange offices, shop, a lost and found baggage office, and an information office.
-The airport grounds also contain two banks, a police center, various restaurants, two car parks, and a mosque.

 The government of Sierra Leone undertook a general upgrade of the terminal in 2010, in order to meet the basic standards of current international airports.
-The departure hall was commissioned in February 2013.
-The arrival hall was commissioned in May 2014.
+The departure hall was commissioned in February 2013 and the arrival hall in May 2014.

 From September 2014, almost all regional and intercontinental flights to Freetown were suspended as a result of the 2014 West Africa Ebola virus outbreak.
 During this crisis, Brussels Airlines was the only carrier to maintain its regular operations to the airport; catering almost exclusively to NGO health workers.
 The first airline to resume commercial flights after suspending them was Air Cote d'Ivoire in October 2014 while Air France announced it would resume services by June 2015.
 British Airways chose not to resume flights to Sierra Leone.
 A national airline Fly Salone operated briefly at the start of 2016.
 This was the first national airline to operate for more than 10 years after Sierra National Airlines stopped flying.
 After last having served Freetown in December 1996, KLM restarted flights in March 2017, but discontinued them in 2019.
 ASKY Airlines recommenced flights in November 2017.